-SAML stands for "Security Assertion Markup Language" and allows users to login to Barium Live by using there organizations credentials a so called Single Sign-on .
+SAML stands for "Security Assertion Markup Language" and allows users to login to Barium Live by using their organization's credentials, a so-called Single Sign On.

-In that way a user do not need to remember another username and password and can instead just use the same username they use when login to there intranet or computer depending on the setup.
+In that way a user does not need to remember another username and password and can instead just use the same username they use when login to their intranet or computer depending on the setup.

 The benefits with SAML 2.0:

 The 3 biggest benefits to use SAML 2.0 are:

 1. The user can use the same password

 2. Your organization controls who can login to Barium Live.

 3. SAML 2.0 works even if you are outside your organization's network.
 You can for example use your mobile phone to connect via SAML 2.0

 Implementing SAML 2.0 with Barium Live:

 For SAML 2.0 to work with Barium Live you need to set up an Identity Provider (IdP) on your organization's ADFS server or equivalent server.